YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 -STDNULLCOLL
 ~~~~~~~~~~~~~~

-Specifies whether YottaDB uses standard MUMPS collation or YottaDB collation for null-subscripted keys.
-YottaDB strongly recommends that you use STDNULLCOLL and not the non-standard null collation, which is the default for historical reasons.
+Specifies whether YottaDB uses standard or historical collation for null-subscripted keys.
+YottaDB strongly recommends that you use STDNULLCOLL and not the historical null collation.
 The format of the STDNULLCOLL qualifier is:

 .. parsed-literal::
    -[NO]STD[NULLCOLL]